Professional edition active

 • After the anoscope is completely inserted, remove the central guide plug (keep the plug available because it may be needed again).

-• If using a nonslotted anoscope, slowly rotate it as you withdraw it and inspect the entire mucosa for masses, lesions, hemorrhoids, or fissures.
+• If using a nonslotted anoscope, slowly rotate it while withdrawing it and inspect the entire mucosa for masses, lesions, hemorrhoids, or fissures.
 Any fecal material or blood can be removed with a cotton swab to aid visualization.

 • Culture any abnormal discharge.